damiantroy/media-pod/README.md

-# VideoBot: Personal Video Downloader running on CentOS 8 and Podman
+# VideoBot: Personal Video Downloader

 This tutorial will help you create an all-in-one HTPC Downloader box.
-You'll create containers for a VPN, Jacket, Deluge, SABnzbd, Sonarr, Radarr and Plex Media Server.
+You'll create installations for OpenVPN, Jackett, Deluge, SABnzbd, Sonarr, Radarr and Plex Media Server in Podman containers running on CentOS 8.

 As this was a learning experience for CentOS 8, Podman, and containers in general, I've written most of the container code myself.
 It's probably not the best code, but I had fun along the way.